 Survey:

-A helicopter view is taken by the reader and this gives an idea of the vocabulary, style and suggested message in the write-up.
+A helicopter view is taken by the reader, and this gives an idea of the vocabulary, style and suggested message in the write-up.
 However, this survey does not provide a perfect insight into the intentions of the writer (mostly unknown/not mentioned).
-This Survey is of the Text-Questions and Reinforced/Repeated expressions in sentences.
-This ‘Surveying’ also enables the reader to decide the purpose of reading and approach of understanding.
+This Survey is of the text questions and reinforced/repeated expressions in sentences.
+This ‘Surveying’ also enables the reader to decide the purpose of reading and the approach of understanding.
 This scanning of the canvas gives us a frequency to work with.

 The survey can be divided into two segments according to its functioning: Textbook Survey and Assignment Survey.
-The former is when we go through the Content Page, Glossary, Index Page and Illustrations etc. and frame questions for which we attempt to find answers.
+The former is when we go through the Content Page, Glossary, Index Page and Illustrations, etc. and frame questions for which we attempt to find answers.
 In the Assignment type, we are more into extensive reading.
 At the start of a study session, we survey in more detail the material we will be reading.
-The reading in this goes chapter wise and we make notes to make answers to the questions we had prepared as ‘objective of reading’.
+The reading in this goes chapter-wise, and we make notes to answer the questions we had prepared as the ‘objective of reading’.

 Question: Questions create interest and make us active learners.
-The readers must think as to what are the ‘Intentions’ of the writer who has not been mentioned to them.
-The Questions given in the passage are to read and a framework of the search operation is being built through this.
-We should be able to categorize the questions into open-ended, closed-ended, point of view based/reasoning, grammatical, or asking for a title to the passage etc.
+The readers must think about what the ‘Intentions’ of the writer are who has not been mentioned to them.
+The Questions given in the passage are to be read, and a framework of the search operation is being built through this.
+We should be able to categorise the questions into open-ended, closed-ended, point of view-based/reasoning, grammatical, or asking for a title to the passage, etc.

-Read: Reading is the core of comprehension and the reader attempts to rule to the text in this step.
+Read: Reading is the core of comprehension, and the reader attempts to apply the rules of the text in this step.
 From the first word to the concluding one, we read all.
 Skimming and Scanning may not be suggested here as it is ‘evaluated for comprehensive understanding’ of the passage.
 Being free from the context and main text, the reader finds it difficult to relate to the communicated intentions.
-The Style of writing, vocabulary, and grammar also helps in understanding the text.
-A thorough reading is done and we mark the segments where the answers are ‘probably located’.
+The Style of writing, vocabulary, and grammar also help in understanding the text.
+A thorough reading is done, and we mark the segments where the answers are ‘probably located’.

-Recite: When we re-tell the responses that we have selected, we take it as Recite.
+Recite: When we re-tell the responses that we have selected, we take them as Recite.
 It is recited to the reader himself, confirming the correctness of the selected responses.

-Review: After SURVEY-QUESTION-READ-RECITE, Review brings the conclusion of the comprehension exercise.
-It stands to verify that all have been placed in order and there are no possible gaps between the questions-answers and the text comprehended.
+Review: After SURVEY-QUESTION-READ-RECITE, the Review brings the conclusion of the comprehension exercise.
+It stands to verify that all have been placed in order and there are no possible gaps between the questions and answers and the text comprehended.